SLC

 Implementation

-Guided practice with classroom application support.
-Teachers receive ongoing coaching as they apply CLT strategies.
+Guided practice with classroom application support and ongoing coaching.

 4